dy/sprae/r&d.md

   -~ separate syntax space even with `:` prefix - conflicts
   - perf-wise vanilla is faster
   - initial loading delay.
+  - chatgpt is super easy to ask to generate basic code

 ## [ ] Integrations